elomonosov/cache/README.md

         long getId();
     }

 Id must be unique for the instance that need to be cached.
-It means that id must be unique not only for class instance, but any instance of any classes that are Cacheable.
+It means that id must be unique not only for class instance, but for any instance of any class that implements Cacheable.

 #Usage